-6.2.2 - Implementation of e-governance in areas of operations: E-governace area Details Planning and Development The college council plays a vital role for discussing changes for the development of the college in accordance with the Directorate of Collegiate Education, Chennai.
+1 Examination Internal marks and attendance particulars of students are compiled by the respective mentors electronically .These details are submitted to the exam cell.
+Planning and Development The college council plays a vital role for discussing changes for the development of the college in accordance with the Directorate of Collegiate Education, Chennai.
 All the faculty members are qualified and have good experience in providing inputs for the improvement of all stakeholders.
 IQAC has also insisted on the implementation of e-governance in various areas and is trying to implement the same in different phases.
-Administration The Higher Education Department ,Government of Tamilnadu ,with the support from agencies such as TANSCHE takes effective measures for implementation of e-governance methods, all information with regard to administration is conveyed to the DCE's office electronically.
+Administration The Higher Education Department, Government of Tamilnadu and DCE (Directorate of Collegiate Education, Chennai ) with the support from agencies such as TANSCHE takes effective measures for implementation of e-governance methods.
+All information with regard to administration is conveyed to the DCE's office electronically.
 Salary for staff and income tax particulars are managed electronically.
-Finance and Accounts On 29.05.2015 The Department of Finance, Government of Tamilnadu through the Commissionerate of Treasuries and Accounts embarked upon e- governance by initiating Integrated Financial and Human Resources Management System (IFHRMS.)
-The IFHRMS shall take care of the activities of Finance Department to a larger extent by bringing Commissionerate of Treasuries and Accounts and other departments online and ensuring real time updation of the financial transactions of the Government M/s.
-Wipro Ltd was identified as the system integrator for the IFHRMS project and the Master Service Agreement was signed between SI and Department on 29.05.2015 for the Implementation of the Project and for providing Operations Maintenance Support for a period of 5 years from Go-Live.
+Finance and Accounts On 29.05.2015 The Department of Finance, Government of Tamilnadu through the Commissionerate of Treasuries and Accounts embarked upon e- governance by initiating Integrated Financial and Human Resources Management System (IFHRMS.)The IFHRMS was initiated to take care of the activities of the Finance Department to a larger extent by bringing Commissionerate of Treasuries and Accounts and other departments online and ensuring real time updation of the financial transactions of the Government.M/s.
+Wipro Ltd was identified as the system integrator for the IFHRMS project and the Master Service Agreement was signed between SI and the Department on 29.05.2015 for the Implementation of the Project and for providing Operations Maintenance Support for a period of 5 years from Go- Live.
 M/s.
 Price Waterhouse Coopers Pvt.
 Ltd was engaged as Third Party Audit Agency for Audit (TPAA) and Certification of IFHRMS project.
-An Agreement was signed between the Department and the TPAA on 10.11.2016.
+An Agreement was signed between the Department and the TPAA on

+10.11.2016.
 The new system was inaugurated on 10.01.2019.
 Thus the service registers (SR) of employees will be digitalized thereby enabling easy access to records for promotions and settling retirement benefits.
 It will also help make the replacement and recruitment process quicker.
 Pensioners, can get easy and quick updates about enhanced pensions or can upload their 'life certificate' digitally by using their smartphones or computers.
-Financial management is done at the institution levelby the Bursar and the principal.
+Financial management is done at the institution level by the Bursar and the principal.
 All accounts details are computerized and sent to the authorities concerned such as the Directorate of Collegiate Education, Chennai electronically.
 IQAC has suggested the implementation of egovernance in areas of student admission, and fee collection.
-Student Admission and Support During the time of admission information regarding (a) Courses offered (b)eligibility criteria (c)date of issue of applications (d)last date for submission of application(e)method for admission (f)fee particulars (g)certificates to be submitted are displayed in the college website to help students and to ensure the effective completion of the admission process.
-Students belonging to BC, MBC , Minority, AdiDravidar, Scheduled Caste, Scheduled Tribes, and SCC communities avail themselves of the welfare e -scholarships offered by the Government of Tamilnadu .
-Internal marks and attendance Examination particulars of students are compiled by the respective mentors electronically .These details are submitted to the exam cell.